-It's hard to believe that it's been more than a year since I was sworn-in as a Passaic County Freeholder.
-Thank you again for all your help and support that made our victory in 2012 possible.
 Since I took my oath in January 2013, I have tried to stand up for you, for all my constituents, and for the principles we hold dear.
-It has been a fascinating and exciting year, and I want to share some highlights with you.
+It has been a fascinating and exciting term, and I want to share some highlights with you.

-On the campaign trail, I often got to answer the question, "What is a Freeholder?"
-Simply put, we are Passaic County's legislature and executive, representing 501,000 residents in 16 cities and towns.
+On the campaign trail, I often get asked the question, "What is a Freeholder?"
+Simply put, we are Passaic County's legislature and executive, representing 502,000 residents in 16 cities and towns.
 We are responsible for:

 - 247 miles of county roads and 341 bridges